michael-van-vuuren/csci5612/src/content/models/dt.md

 Thus, splitting on Feature 1 offers an Information Gain of 0.571, which is quite high.
 If there were additional features, this would be performed for all of them, and the feature resulting in the maximum amount of Information Gain would be chosen to be split on.

-### How decision trees can grow infinitely & overfitting
+### How decision trees can grow infinitely and overfitting
 Decision trees are powerful but often overfit.
 A decision tree will keep splitting until no leaf nodes are impure, unless it is pruned or restricted.
 A tree without a depth limit of other criteria will overfit to its training data.
 This can be prevented via active pruning during training (max depth limits, minimum sample for splitting, etc.), or after training (by removing relatively useless branches).